The same as preterite vs imperfect or subjuntive, native English speakers studying Spanish struggle with the use of ser and estar.

 Differences Between Ser and Estar

-One thing native English speakers studying Spanish struggle with is the use of SER and ESTAR, since these verbs correspond to one unique verb in English: to be.
+Native English speakers studying Spanish have problems with SER and ESTAR because these verbs correspond to one unique verb in English: to be.

 To make things more difficult, sometimes the meaning of a sentence completely change according to which of these verbs are used.